ulieiskyit/krita-multi-runpod/README.md

 Environment variables override values inside `runpod.config.json`, so you can tweak things like GPU type or idle timeout without editing the file.

 ## 4. Run the gateway locally
-With the virtual environment activated and `.env` in place:
+With the virtual environment activated and `.env` in place, start Uvicorn from the project root so Python finds the `src` package:

 ```
-uvicorn main:app --host 0.0.0.0 --port 8000 --reload
+uvicorn src.main:app --host 0.0.0.0 --port 8000 --reload
 ```

 Visit `http://localhost:8000/` to confirm the gateway is up.
 HTTP requests (and WebSocket connections to `/ws`) will be proxied to the fallback ComfyUI until a dedicated RunPod session is ready for the requesting user.